AI for utilities: use cases and examples

 AI for utilities

-Governing businesses in such complex and technology-intensive fields as Energy & Utilities, entrepreneurs meet the urge to leverage innovations as soon and as much as possible.
+Governing businesses in such complex and technology-intensive fields as Energy & Utilities, entrepreneurs meet the urge to leverage innovations such as artificial intelligence (AI) as soon and as much as possible.

 As artificial intelligence tends to be an auspicious technology to play a key role in the future of energy & utilities, let’s dive into AI use cases that bring the most profit.